-For many, life is changing on a daily basis as we respond to COVID-19.
-For this reason, SUVA has developed a highly flexible plan for the Fall 2020 semester, accounting for a wide range of possibilities as the situation evolves.
-Our priority is to keep our community safe while providing a superior learning environment for our students.
+For many, life is changing on a daily basis as we react to COVID-19.
+For this reason, SUVA has developed a highly flexible plan for the 2020 fall semester, accounting for a wide range of possibilities as the situation evolves.
+Our priority is to keep our learning community safe while providing a superior learning environment for our students.

 One of the benefits SUVA provides is the individualized attention our students receive.
 Our small class sizes have an additional benefit, as we are able to socially distance in our classrooms.

 As such, we intend to host on-campuses classes at the start of the fall semester, as long as state and local governments allow, and leading experts deem it safe to gather with social distancing measures in place.

 SUVA continues to employ best practices recommended by CDC, AZDHS, and other government agencies.

 All students, faculty, and staff are required to consistently practice social distancing.